webmasterdevlin/angular-enterprise/README.md

 ## Navigate to hero detail and villain detail

 - inject the Router in the constructor
-- create a function, goToHeroDetail, in heroes component
+- create a method, goToHeroDetail, in heroes component
-- create a function, goToVillainDetail in villains component
+- create a method, goToVillainDetail in villains component
+- use the goToHeroDetail method in the click event of the Detail buttons of heroes and villains pages
+- in the hero-detail and villain-detail pages, inject the ActivatedRoute
+- create a method, getHero and getVillain in the hero-detail and villain-detail components